katyem/website/content/authors/Tilman_Sheets/_index.md

 - Researchers
 ---

-My primary research interests are in the area of Automated Item Generation, particullarly in using computers to build assessments on-the-fly.
+My primary research interests are in the area of Automated Item Generation, particularly in using computers to build assessments on-the-fly.
 The <a href="/project/kota/">KOTA</a> is a prototype of one such assessment protocol.